Umuzi-org/ACN-syllabus/content/projects/github-api-consume/_index.md

 ]
 ```

+**Note:** the `state` property may not be the same because things change.
+It may have been closed or reopened for many reasons.

 ### Pagination

 **Pagination** is a process that is used to divide a large dataset into smaller chunks (pages).